Call911plz/Movie-Reservation-System/README.md

 - [ ] Users should be able to reserve seats for a showtime, see the available seats, and select the seats they want.
 - [ ] Users should be able to see their reservations and cancel them (only upcoming ones).
 - [ ] Admins should be able to see all reservations, capacity, and revenue.

+# ToDo
+---
+- [ ] Fix UserMovieRequestController to use dto
+- [ ] Update other admin movie manage functions to use dto